qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click on the menu item :menuselection:`Raster --> Analysis --> Slope`.
 #.
 Select the the clipped DEM as the input layer.
 #.
 Click the :guilabel:`Slope expressed as percent instead of degrees` box.
 Slope
-   can be expressed as a percent on in degrees.
-Our criteria suggest that the plant grows on slopes with a gradient between 15% and 60%.
+   can be expressed in different units (percent or degrees).
+Our criteria suggest that the plant of interest grows on slopes with a gradient between 15% and 60%.
    So we need to make sure to our slope data is expressed as a percent.
 #.
 Specify an appropriate file name and location for your output.
 #.
 Make sure the :guilabel:`Open output file after running algorithm` box is checked.
 #.
 Click :guilabel:`Run`.